orchestral/orchestra/docs/extensions.md

 	}

 By doing so, Orchestra will take extension as it is and will not try to modify any of the configuration.

+<a name="require-extension"></a>
+### Dependencies Management with Extension

+Managing dependencies has never been easier, extension developer can define and manage dependencies using `"require" : {}`, as you would using composer.

+	{
+		/* ... */

+		"require" : {
+			"cartie" : ">=0.1.0",
+			"s3"     : "bundle"
+		}
+	}

+An extension may also depends on certain bundle (which is not registered as an extension), in this case just define the minimum compatible version as `"bundle"` to indicate such dependencies.

+> Credit to [@lordcoste](http://github.com/lordcoste) for the feature.